RogerTangos/blog/packages/personal-blog-lite/content/blog/bike-points/index.md

 # Next steps — would you like to see a bike network?

 If you like the idea of a bike point network, please share this article with your local city, county, or state government, and ask them to start a pilot project.
+This is not a politically difficult project, but needs a champion, because it's new.

 This is currently an unpaid hobby that we would be happy to turn into paid work. **We can offer rough bike network maps of anywhere in the US, data on the location and number of signs needed, and help customizing maps.**